usnistgov/fipy/INSTALLATION.rst

 .. attention::

-   :term:`PySparse` and :term:`FiPy` are not presently included in EPD, so you will need to separately install them manually.
+   :term:`PySparse` and :term:`FiPy` are not presently included in Canopy, so you will need to separately install them manually.

 .. _PYTHONXY: